Skip to main content

 Participatory wellness programs are those that do not require an individual to satisfy a standard related to a health factor to obtain a reward.
 An employee might earn an incentive simply for completing a health risk assessment, attending a series of nutrition classes, or joining a gym.

 Because they do not tie rewards to specific health outcomes, these programs are subject to fewer regulations.
-Under HIPAA, they are not required to offer a for earning the reward.
+Under HIPAA, they are not required to offer a reasonable alternative for earning the reward.
 The ADA, however, still requires employers to provide reasonable accommodations to enable employees with disabilities to participate fully.

 Health-contingent wellness programs are more complex.
 These programs require individuals to meet a specific health-related goal to earn an incentive.
 They are further divided into two subcategories: